ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Resolved**: The login, development, and data transfer hosts have been rebooted.
 <br><span class="timestamp">Oct 1, 13:30 PDT</span>

-**Notice**: On Monday October 1 at 1:00 pm, all of the login, development, and data transfer hosts will be rebooted.
+**Notice**: On Monday October 1 at 01:00, all of the login, development, and data transfer hosts will be rebooted.
 <br><span class="timestamp">Sept 28, 16:30 PDT</span>